 The Central District (the CD) has been the center of African American and African diaspora life in Seattle for over 130 years.
 In the face of racist housing policies that pushed families of color into the neighborhood and limited access to economic mobility, the community responded by building up powerful neighborhood businesses and institutions.

 In the 1970s, the CD was nearly 80% Black; today that figure is less than 20%.
 Families, businesses and institutions that have lived and operated in the CD for decades are being forced out by surging rents and taxes, as well as a loss of community.
 Areas of high need identified by the community include affordable housing, commercial affordability, economic development and cultural preservation.

-Capitol Hill is a historic home of the LGBTQ community in our region, as well as an enclave for artists and a home to working families.
+Capitol Hill is a historic home of the LGBTQ community in our region as well as a home to working families.
 Today, Capitol Hill’s astronomical rents and a lack of family-sized housing are squeezing these communities out of the neighborhood.

 Families in need of a three-bedroom apartment must shell out an average of $3,450 per month.
-New spaces affordable to arts organizations are nearly impossible to find.
 LGBTQ seniors, who earn significantly less than their straight peers, are at high risk for social isolation and often have unaddressed healthcare needs due to culturally incompetent care.
-The need for affordable and family-sized housing, services for LGBTQ elders, and the preservation of art space has never been greater on Capitol Hill than it is today.
+The need for affordable and family-sized housing and services for LGBTQ elders has never been greater on Capitol Hill than it is today.

 Sometimes called “the other International District,” White Center is one of the most ethnically and income-diverse neighborhoods in Washington.
 An urban, unincorporated area located just south of Seattle city limits, it is home to a large immigrant and refugee population and has always been a place where working people with modest incomes could live.